 The problem developers face

-A debugging session produces a working solution with an explanation.
+A debugging session produces a working solution with an explanation of the root cause.
 An architecture discussion surfaces trade-offs you'll want to reference when making the next related decision.
-A code review exchange documents a pattern you want to apply consistently.
+A code review exchange documents a pattern you want to apply consistently across the codebase.

 Exporting at the end of a useful session takes one click and produces a Markdown file you can commit, wiki, or vault immediately.